raspberrypi/documentation/faqs/README.md

 The Raspberry Pi can encode (record) and decode (play) H.264 (MP4/MKV) out of the box.
 There are also two additional codecs you can [purchase through our Swag Store](http://swag.raspberrypi.org/collections/software) that enable you to decode [MPEG-2](http://swag.raspberrypi.org/collections/software/products/mpeg-2-license-key), a very popular and widely used format to encode DVDs, video camera recordings, TV and many others, and [VC-1](http://swag.raspberrypi.org/collections/software/products/vc-1-license-key), a Microsoft format found in Blu-ray discs, Windows Media, Slingbox, and HD-DVDs.

-The extra HW CODEC support for MPEG-2 and VC-1 are not available on the Raspberry Pi 4.
-The processors on the Pi 4 are powerful enough to decode these in software where no CODEC licence is necessary.
+On the Raspberry Pi 4, the extra hardware CODEC support for MPEG-2 and VC-1 is not available: because the Pi 4's processors are powerful enough to decode these in software, no CODEC licence is necessary.
 In addition, the Pi 4 also has hardware support for decoding H265/HEVC.

 <a name="pi-audio"></a>